King David Harps & Lyres, Davidic Harps, Nevels and Kinnors

-Built from a combination of Olive wood from Israel and Italy, the price is $3,500.
+Built from a combination of Olive wood from Israel and Italy, with a Spruce sound board, the price is $3,500.

 For gut strings, and for extra carving of Hebrew Prayers and lettering, olive branches and more, I will quote each project individually.
 As with all my custom harp projects, I will produce a full sized drawing for your approval, before I start to build.

 I can build these type of Harps-Nevels and Lyres-Kinnors for you, in almost any size and number of strings, though some scholars point to the ancient Israeli harps as perhaps having 10 strings for the Kinnor, which has a symbolic importance in Jewish Mystical beliefs,( Ten Commandments, the Ten Plagues, the Ten Sepheroth in the body), and 22 strings for the Nevel, which corresponds to the number of letters in the Aleph-Bet.